freeletics/khonshu/docs/navigation/deeplinks.md

 `users/{id}/profile` would work for `https://example.com/users/123/profile` and
 `https://example.com/users/uuid/profile`.
 Multiple placeholders are supported as well.

-The `deepLink` method is called by the library if a pattern of the handler matched an `Uri` from `Intent.data` and is then supposed to return a `DeepLink`.
+The `deepLink` method is called by the library if a pattern of the handler matched a `Uri` from `Intent.data` and is then supposed to return a `DeepLink`.
 To build a deep link based on parameters from the uri the method gets a `Map<String, String>` that contains all extracted path placeholders (for the `users/{id}/profile` example it would contain an `id` key) and a second map with any